build-your-own-internet/byoi/future/name-resolution/003-nr-authoritative-server/README.md

 host-a.byoi.net.
 3600 IN A 1.0.0.101

 ;; Query time: 0 msec
-;; SERVER: 127.0.0.1#53(127.0.0.1) (UDP)
+;; SERVER: 2.0.0.107#53(2.0.0.107) (UDP)
 ;; WHEN: Wed May 01 18:52:53 UTC 2024
 ;; MSG SIZE  rcvd: 60
 ```

 Ok, there's a lot of information in that `dig` output.
-First, let's acknowledge that the dig output is a bit of a mystery wrapped in an engima.
+First, let's acknowledge that the dig output is a bit of a mystery wrapped in an enigma.
 Why are there `;`s at the beginning of every line?
 Who knows?
 Who cares?

 But... this is the most commonly used tool for diagnosing DNS configurations.
 So, we're gonna use it.
 Let's take second to understand the basics of it.
 We'll pull out some particularly useful things to note.
 We'll DIG (:D) into `dig` output further in this chapter as more sections become relevant.